 I've been trying to add a few more recipes that are gluten and dairy-free as it seems dietary requirements are leaning closer to that spectrum each day.
 I am always asked if there is a gluten-free option for many of my cake or brownie recipes, so, I try to include something once a month to test out in the kitchen.

-I also used agave syrup as the sweetener, but you could use honey or maple syrup.
+I also used agave syrup as the sweetener, but you could use honey or maple syrup if you prefer.

 The beauty is, you can custom make it to your dietary needs and it will still be delicious!